alschmut/StructBuilderMacro/README.md

 - I am not using the macro in any real project yet and will probably wait until Xcode 15 is released, in case there will be any big unforeseen changes

 Will I continue developing the macro?
-- If the macro still looks promising by the time Xcode 15 is released, I will create a release tag
 - Depending on my own use cases, which I am/was trying to solve, I might continue developing the macro, **though, I do guarantee to keep the project up to date**

 Why did I publish the macro publicly?